 Benzoyl peroxide is a treatment available to people with acne of any severity.
 It is also a treatment option for people with severe acne who are awaiting specialist treatment.

 Benzoyl peroxide is available directly from pharmacies over the counter in a number of formulations that may be applied to the skin.
 It has been a mainstay in the treatment of acne for over 50 years, and works by killing bacteria, particularly Propionibacterium acnes (P. acnes).
 Some benzoyl peroxide treatments are also available to purchase online.

 Water-based and alcohol-based formulations of benzoyl peroxide are available, and the most appropriate form depends on skin type.
 Alcohol-based preparations have a drying effect, making these more suitable for people with oily skin.

 Benzoyl peroxide products, which include cleansing liquids and bars, lotions, creams, and gels, are used once or twice a day.
-The most common side-effect is skin irritation; allergies occur rarely.8
+The most common side-effect is skin irritation.
+Allergies do not commonly occur.

 Drug treatment with isotretinoin

-Isotretinoin is a prescription drug for the treatment of cystic acne, sold under a number of brand names in the United States (U.S.), including Absorica, Amnesteem, Claravis, Myorisan, and Sotret.
+Isotretinoin is a prescription drug for the treatment of cystic acne, sold under a number of brand names in the United States, including Absorica, Amnesteem, Claravis, Myorisan, and Sotret.

-Isotretinoin is a very effective treatment, but it has significant side effects, and is dangerous to the unborn child.
-It is usually taken at a dosage of 1 milligram for every kilogram of body weight once daily for 16-20 weeks.
+Isotretinoin is a very effective treatment, but it has significant side effects and is dangerous to an unborn child.
+It is usually taken at a dosage of 1 milligram (mg) for every kilogram of body weight once daily for 16 to 20 weeks.

 For cases of moderate acne, isotretinoin is not recommended until standard treatment with oral antibiotics has been tried and found to be ineffective.
 Isotretinoin is, however, recommended as a first-line treatment for severe acne.